pupil-labs/hmd-eyes/Developer.md

 #### Pupil Capture/Service

-For starters we recommend using hmd-eyes with [Pupil Capture](https://docs.pupil-labs.com/#pupil-capture).
-It supports recordings and the GUI offers more utilities (like checking the detection confidence, which is especially important for gaze tracking or features like blink detection).
-[Pupil Service](https://docs.pupil-labs.com/#pupil-service) on the other hand does not have a world video feed or GUI with the benefit of lower latency.
+For people new to hmd-eyes, we recommend using the project with [Pupil Capture](https://docs.pupil-labs.com/#pupil-capture).
+It supports recordings and the GUI offers detailed feedback (e.g. pupil detection confidence), which is especially important for gaze tracking or features like blink detection).

+[Pupil Service](https://docs.pupil-labs.com/#pupil-service) features a simplified GUI and a tool set tailored towards low-latency real-time data access.

 #### VR Settings